rsm-gh/akbl/README.md

 * Rafael Senties Martinelli

 AKBL is a software based on PyAlienFX.
-I mostly created new addons, improved the software architecture, removed all the privative content, and fixed some bugs.
-Now days AKBL is like 98% different from pyAlienFX but the code/concept that allows communicating with the hardware stills the same.
+I mostly created new addons, improved the software architecture, removed all the proprietary content, and fixed some bugs.
+Now days AKBL is like 98% different from pyAlienFX, but the code/concept that allows communicating with the hardware stills the same.

 ## PyALienFX